AbdullahGheith/Adhan-Sonos/README.md

 "testsonos" to check that the container can play azan correctly.
 "testpushover" is to check if pushover is working correctly

+The rest of the configs (env variables) can be seen below:

 | Config                     | Meaning                                                                                                                     |
 |----------------------------|-----------------------------------------------------------------------------------------------------------------------------|
 | pushover_notifications     | true/false.
 Set if pushover is active.                                                                                      |